tomjorquera/memopol/docs/development.rst

 Local development tutorial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warn:: I reverse-engineered this from the source code I inherited, I might
-          not be doing the right way nor be able to defend all of technical
-          decisions.

 This tutorial drives through a local installation of the project for
 development on Linux.
 It requires git, a fairly recent version of python2,
 virtualenv and PostgreSQL.